Kitware/SMTK/doc/release/notes/view-processing.md

 + qtAssociationWidget has been modified to work with SMTK 3.0 version of model resources but NOT using Resource Links
  + Widget now uses model::Entity instead of model::EntityRef
 + Replaced code that was grabbing the raw pointer from a shared pointer so that this was not necessary
++ Added a IncludeIndex property to Views.
+This is used by I/O classes to represent the directory structure